If you’ve been thinking of starting a writing journal, but are unsure of how to journal, then welcome to journaling 101!

 Words have a certain magic, and words written with intention hold much power.
 Some have even said the word “spelling” points to the idea that our written words cast spells, so to speak.
 And it’s true- words carry energy.

 That’s why writing affirmations and life goals can help you to manifest what you desire.
-You can hold close to your heart your intention when you write, feeling the energy of your own words to help to manifest them into reality.
-Journal writing and then taking action is an incredibly powerful way to manifest what you want in life.
+You can hold close to your heart your intention when you write, feeling the energy of your own words to help manifest them into reality.
+Learning how to journal as a way to manifest what you want in life is a lot of fun.

 Start journaling for fun